d1zzy/gogbot/README.md

 need at least to update the `PASS` value with a valid OAuth token for the configured `NICK`)
 * run the bot with a command like `python3 main.py --config config_private.ini`
+* for TwitchPlays functionality see the relevant documentation in the "docs" directory